cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 4. Select import format, and select file.
 5. Click **OK**.

-Note that if there are imported annotations for the frames that exist in the task, but not included in the Ground Truth job, thy will be silently ignored.
-This way, you don't need to worry about "cleaning up" your Ground Truth annotations for the whole dataset before importing them.
-Importing annotations for the frames that are not known in the task still raise errors.
+> **Note** that if there are imported annotations for the frames that exist in the task,
+> but not included in the **Ground truth** job, they will be ignored.
+> This way, you don't need to worry about "cleaning up" your **Ground truth**
+> annotations for the whole dataset before importing them.
+> Importing annotations for the frames that are not known in the task still raise errors.

 ### Export